kitian616/jekyll-TeXt-theme/case-study.md

 [4.14 vid of API keys]

----

 ## 4 Load Testing

-We conducted load testing on our application to ascertain the** maximum number of concurrent cron jobs** the Monitoring Service can handle effectively.
+We conducted load testing on our application to ascertain the **maximum number of concurrent cron jobs** the Monitoring Service can handle effectively.

-When interpreting the outcomes, we consider the **worst-case scenario**, assuming the jobs operate at the minimum interval provided by the cron utility every minute.
+When interpreting the outcomes, we consider the **worst-case scenario**, assuming the jobs operate at the minimum interval provided by the cron utility - every minute.

 Since our application is self-hosted, we must carefully select the appropriate hardware for conducting our tests.
 We opted for the minimum available Digital Ocean droplet, characterized by the following specifications: